Investigation of learning abilities on linguistic features in sequence-to-sequence text-to-speech synthesis: Experiments

+For all the eight experimental models, we further added CNN-based post-net of Tacotron2 for a fair comparison.
+Examples of post-net for large baseline and self-attention Tacotron are plotted in figure~\ref{fig:japanese-tacotron}.

 \paragraph{\textbf{Tacotron and Wavenet training}} We used L1 loss for the mel-spectrogram, and binary cross entropy loss for the stop flag.
 The models were optimized with an Adam optimizer \cite{DBLP:journals/corr/KingmaB14}, with exponential learning rate decay from $10^{-4}$ to $10^{-5}$.
-We applied L2 regularization with a weight of $10^{-6}$ for baseline Tacotron and $10^{-7}$ for self-attention Tacotron.
-We used a reduction factor of two, the same value as the previous work \cite{DBLP:conf/icassp/YasudaWTY19}, instead of the reduction factor of one used in Tacotron2 \cite{Shen2017}, to avoid increasing training time.
+We applied L2 regularization with a weight of $10^{-6}$ for baseline Tacotron and $10^{-7}$ for self-attention Tacotron with large parameter size.
+To avoid increasing training time, we used a reduction factor of two, the same value as in the previous work \cite{DBLP:conf/icassp/YasudaWTY19}, instead of the reduction factor of one used in Tacotron2 \cite{Shen2017}.
 We did not enable dropout during inference unlike Tacotron2 \cite{Shen2017}.
 For waveform synthesis, we used the same $\mu$-law WaveNet \cite{oord2016wavenet} model from the previous research, which was trained with ground truth mel-spectrograms of the same condition as acoustic features used by our Tacotron systems: 50~ms frame length and 12.5~ms frame shift.

+\paragraph{\textbf{Objective evaluation}} We measured the alignment error rate on the eight experimental Japanese Tacotron systems.
+There are three types of fatal alignment errors (discontinuous alignment, incomplete alignment, and overestimated duration) that can be easily detected with software or human eyes by examining the attention probability distribution.
+Specifically, the discontinuous alignment error is indicated by a skip or repeat of a transcription and can be detected by finding non-monotonic jumps of the attention distribution mode.
+The incomplete alignment error is indicated by a premature termination of a transcription and can be detected by finding an alignment distribution mode that does not reach the final input position at the final time step.
+The overestimated duration error is signified by an excessively prolonged phoneme and can be detected by finding an attention distribution mode staying in the same position for a long time.

+We measured alignment error rates on each system several times.
+Each time, we initialized the system with a different random seed and trained it from scratch.
+After generating the 480 test set utterances, we counted the alignment errors using in-house software.

-\paragraph{\textbf{Listening test}} We conducted a listening test about naturalness of synthetic speech.
-We recruited 399 native Japanese listeners via crowdsourcing.
-Listeners were asked to evaluate 36 samples using a five-grade scoring system in one set.
+\paragraph{\textbf{Subjective evaluation}} We conducted a listening test about naturalness of synthetic speech.
+We recruited 213 native Japanese listeners via crowdsourcing.
+Listeners were asked to evaluate 28 samples in one set, using a five-grade mean opinion score (MOS) metric.
 One listener could evaluate at most ten sets.
-We collected 33,840 data points in total.
+We collected 19,880 data points in total.
 We checked the statistical significance of the scores between systems with a Mann-Whitney rank test \cite{Mann-WhitneyRankTest}.